goodyduru/goodyduru.github.io/_posts/2023-10-03-ipc-unix-domain-sockets.md

 The `s` in the first column stands for _socket_.
 An important fact about a socket file is that using the `open()` function to access the file will return an error.
 A consequence of this is almost all application programs are unable to open the file.

 An advantage of using a file as a reference is Unix file access rights and authorization applies to the file.
-You don't have to create an authentication and authorization over UDS to provide security.
+You don't have to add an authentication and authorization layer to UDS to provide security.
 You can use the OS file permissions for security.

 Each peer socket has a read and write buffer.
 Message sent from one socket is copied from the write buffer of the sending socket to the read buffer of the receiving buffer.
 It implies that UDS is a bidirectional IPC mechanism, meaning each peer can read and write messages.
 An advantage of this setup is that a process can connect and communicate with multiple application processes simultaneously without application-level synchronization.
 The OS provides this synchronization for free, unlike some other IPC mechanisms!